Non-Hermitian skin effect and electronic nonlocal transport

 where $\gamma_y$ ($\gamma_0$) is a spin-dependent (independent) dissipation.
 These quantities must satisfy $\gamma_0 \geq \gamma_y \geq 0$ to preserve causality \footnote{The anti-Hermitian part of $\Sigma_{R}$ has to be negative definite so that the eigenvalues of $H_{\rm eff}$ lie all in the lower half complex plane.
 This represents decay into the reservoir.}.
 This self-energy represents the simplest possible dissipative coupling to a featureless ferromagnet.
 We define $H_{\rm eff} = H_0 + \Sigma^R(\omega = 0)$ as a non-Hermitian effective Hamiltonian.

 To simulate a transport experiment, the wire is weakly coupled at both ends to normal leads $\rm L$ and $\rm R$ through gate-tunable barriers $V_{\rm T}$.
 The conductance matrix, $G_{\alpha\beta} = dI_\alpha /dV_\beta$, with $\alpha, \beta \in \left\{ \rm L, R\right\}$, is calculated using a tight-binding model with discretization parameter $a_0$, combined with the Green's functions formalism.
 Figure \ref{fig:cond} presents an example of the conductance matrix elements versus Zeeman energy.
 In this case, we consider transparent barriers between the wire and the contacts, but qualitatively similar results are obtained for other transparencies (not shown).
 All four matrix elements display a similar structure, featuring non-dispersive peaks that split into two dispersive ones near $B =\gamma_y$.
 We show below that this bifurcation is a topological phase transition at an EP \cite{Solow:25}.
 The local conductance [panels (a), (d)] is symmetric across all Zeeman energies, $G_{\rm LL} = G_{\rm RR}$, as expected from the symmetry of the device.
 In contrast, the most striking feature of these calculations is the pronounced nonreciprocity in nonlocal conductance [panels (b), (c)] with $G_{\rm LR} \gg G_{\rm RL}$ for large $B$.
+This nonreciprocity is not a diode-like effect, rather, it is a measure of different currrent loss for left-moving and right-moving current, and is thus an inherently non-Hermitian effect.

 To elucidate the origin of this nonreciprocal conductance, we analyze the complex spectrum of the bulk system, as shown in Fig. \ref{fig:bands}(a).
 The real part of the spectrum retains the characteristic band structure versus axial momentum $k$ of a Rashba nanowire.
 However, the self-energy introduces an imaginary component, or dissipation, to the eigenvalues (plotted with color over their real part).
 This dissipation is spin dependent, resulting in a stronger effect for one spin orientation compared to the other.
 In the helical regime ($\mu$ within the $k=0$ gap, $B > \gamma_y$), spin and momentum are locked: right movers predominantly possess $\downarrow_y$ spin, while left movers are mainly $\uparrow_y$ (note that there is a spin canting along $\hat{x}$ due to the applied magnetic field).
 As a result, right movers experience less dissipation than left movers.
 In turn, this explains the nonreciprocity observed in Fig. \ref{fig:cond}, where $G_{\rm LR} \gg G_{\rm RL}$ for large $B$.
 Conversely, outside the helical regime ($\mu$ outside the gap or $B < \gamma_y$), spin-momentum locking is absent, and both right and left movers are dissipated equally.